Raymond Westerling: Personal life

-Westerling continued to defend his actions and denied accusations of war crimes.
+Allegations of atrocities

+Westerling's life in the Netherlands was dominated by allegations of atrocities over his actions in South Celebes.
+Westerling continued to defend his purges and denied accusations of atrocities.
+That, when he saw fit, he acted ruthlessly, he never contradicted.
+In interviews, however, he stated "The introduction of martial law in South Celebes was the result of purely human reasoning, although for many people it was a bestial act.
+But go deeper into the reasoning of why I was forced to do it - I put myself aside, I risked martial law and public opinion - then it is the only way to restore peace and order on Celebes with a minimum of bloodshed."

 His memoirs devote a chapter to his self-defense.
 "They painted me as a bloodthirsty monster, who attacked the people of Celebes by fire and sword and exposed all those, who in the interest of Indonesia's national independence resisted Dutch rule, to a merciless campaign of repression".
 Westerling stated he had based his tactics on the premise that he performed the role of policeman, combating terror: "I arrested terrorists, not because they acted as instigators of the Republican government... but because they made themselves guilty of open and unmistaken crimes...I never had them [his troops] bombard a village, nor did I take the hut of innocent under fire.
 I had executed some criminals, but nobody had died needlessly or wrongly by my doing.